MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 A simple example of this is a water molecule, which is made up of two hydrogen atoms and one oxygen atom.
 If you take the properties of hydrogen and oxygen (both gases) and average them together, it won't generate the properties of a water molecule.
 Just like atoms and molecules, how individuals are connected within a group in an organization makes the properties of the group different than the average properties of the individuals within the group.
 For these calculations, the template generates the properties of the group, which depends on the network structure.
 You can generate summary statistics of individuals within the group from the individual level metrics.

-For more overview, general information about these network measures, see the [Wikipedia Centrality article](https://en.wikipedia.org/wiki/Centrality).
+For more overview, general information about these network measures, see [Centrality on Wikipedia](https://en.wikipedia.org/wiki/Centrality).

 ## Boundary Spanning